 Down Payment Obligation

-FHA (Federal Housing Administration) states that a minimum down payment requirement of 3.5 percent of the purchase price must be paid at the time of purchase or 96.5% loan-to-value.
+FHA (Federal Housing Administration) states that a minimum down payment of 3.5 percent of the purchase price must be paid at the time of purchase or 96.5% loan-to-value.
 The money for the down payment may come from the borrower’s funds such as checking, savings, or money market accounts.
 It may also come from retirement accounts or stock and bond investments.

-Maximum Mortgage Limits in Florida
+Maximum Lending Limits in Florida

 View current Florida FHA loan limits for your area.